raydenchua/raydenchua.github.io/_posts/2018-02-22-anomaly-detection-of-cyber-intrusion.md

 ## Dataset

-The Intrusion Detection Evaluation Dataset (CICIDS2017) was obtained from University of New Brunswick.[^2]
+The Intrusion Detection Evaluation Dataset (CICIDS2017) was obtained from the Canadian Institute for Cybersecurity.[^2]

 It contains **15 types of labelled flows** (Benign and up-to-date common attacks) and approximately **2.8 mil rows** and **85 columns** consisting of **forward flows** (Network flow from initiator to destination) and **backward flows** (Network flow from destination back to initiator).

+The 15 flow labels can be grouped as such:

+1. Normal Traffic: BENIGN

-The 15 class labels are: BENIGN, FTP-Patator, SSH-Patator, DoS slowloris, DoS Slowhttptest, DoS Hulk, DoS GoldenEye, Heartbleed, Web Attack -- Brute Force, Web Attack -- XSS, Web Attack -- Sql Injection, Infiltration, Bot, DDoS , PortScan
+2. Hostile Traffic: FTP-Patator, SSH-Patator, DoS slowloris, DoS Slowhttptest, DoS Hulk, DoS GoldenEye, Heartbleed, Web Attack -- Brute Force, Web Attack -- XSS, Web Attack -- Sql Injection, Infiltration, Bot, DDoS , PortScan

 ## Data Wrangling